Notehub Walkthrough

 -

 The next time the Notecard syncs with Notehub, it will begin the download and installation process.
 No further action is needed on your part as the Notecard will update itself after it downloads the binary.
-You can view the current status of the update any time in the DFU Status field.
+You can view the current status of the update any time in the DFU Status field, by navigating to the device details and clicking on the Notecard Firmware tab, or by using the Notehub API to get the status of the DFU.

 Manage Host Firmware